FrogIntel/frogintel/README.md

 </details>

-# Help Spread Awareness Of REEBIT
+# Help Spread Awareness Of REEBITT

 REEBITT funding is out of pocket.
 It's not people funded, nor will it ask for donations.
 But we will ask, if you wish to share our business cards around.
 Feel free to use the v2 card, download and print them out.
 V1 can be found in the telegram channel.